-Prerequisites: admission to the ASN Program, ENG 1101, MTH 1112, PSY 2200, BIO 3347/L347.
-Prerequisites or Co-requisites: NSG 1130, NSG 1135, NSG 1151, NSG 2204.
+Prerequisites: admission to the ASN Program, ENG 1101, MTH 1112 or MTH 1110, PSY 2200, BIO

+Prerequisites or Co-requisites: NSG 1130, NSG

 NSG 1135 Health Assessment Practicum (1-2)

 Focuses on applying knowledge and skills required to perform health assessments on diverse patient populations.
 Utilizes an evidence-based systemic approach to collect data in the assessment phase of the nursing process.